 Sleep Issue: Traumatic brain injury.

-- Protocol: Branched chain amino acids (leucine, isoleucine and valine) are critical for brain repair, and studies have shown that these three specific amino acids can also aid in relieving sleep disturbances in those with traumatic brain injuries.
-As an added bonus, they can help with a clearer mind during daytime hours.
+- Protocol: Branched-chain amino acids (leucine, isoleucine, and valine) are critical for brain repair, and studies have shown that these three specific amino acids can also aid in relieving sleep disturbances in those with traumatic brain injuries.
+[33] As an added bonus, they can help with a clearer mind during daytime hours.

-- Look for a high quality supplement of branched chain amino acids, such as BCCA.
+- Look for a high-quality supplement of branched-chain amino acids, such as BCCA.
 You will want to speak with a practitioner to see which amino acids are appropriate for you, and for proper dosing.

 Sleep Issue: Perimenopause/menopause.

-- Protocol: If you are experiencing insomnia and other symptoms of peri- or menopause, consider looking into hormone imbalances, and test your progesterone levels.
+- Protocol: If you are experiencing insomnia and other symptoms of perimenopause or menopause, consider looking into hormone imbalances, and testing your progesterone levels.
 Low progesterone levels can be at the root of insomnia for some people, caused by hypothyroidism, stress, and a number of other conditions.
 Myo-inositol supplementation, magnesium supplementation, and blood sugar balancing can sometimes resolve low progesterone levels, but others may benefit from supplemental progesterone (or balancing estrogen).
+[34]

 Sleep Issue: Can’t sleep after having too much caffeine.
 (I once took caffeine pills the day before an exam, during my freshman year in undergrad, so I could study… I was an anxious mess and could not sleep until 4 am!
 I don’t ever recommend caffeine pills for ANYONE, but if you happen to drink too much coffee, too late, one day, rest assured that there is a protocol for that!)